artryazanov/laravel-games-aggregator/README.md

 Laravel Games Aggregator
 ========================

-Aggregate base game data from multiple sources (GOG, Steam, Wikipedia) into a single, normalized set of tables with the `ga_` prefix.
+Aggregate base game data from multiple sources (GOG, Steam, Wikipedia, PCGamingWiki) into a single, normalized set of tables with the `ga_` prefix.
 This package scans source tables created by companion packages and links or creates unified records.

 What This Package Does
 - Creates aggregator tables: games, companies, and pivots, all prefixed with `ga_`.